Orbital stability of the black soliton for the quintic Gross-Pitaevskii equation: Introduction

-Besides that, we are able to explicitly obtain (despite the nonintegrable nature of the model) dark solitons (traveling wave kinks) of the quintic GP, being one of the special cases where it is still possible to get these explicit solutions (the other one is the cubic GP).
-The explicit knowledge about dark solitons of quintic GP allowed us to perform precise perturbations on the black soliton.
-More specifically, our proof is able to capture the discontinuity of dark solitons of the quintic GP equation with respect to the speed parameter around zero, being that we have to consider a bilateral proof for each case.
+Besides that, we are able to explicitly obtain (despite the nonintegrable nature of the model) dark solitons (traveling wave kinks) of the quintic GP, being one of the special cases where it is still possible to get these solutions (the other one is the cubic GP).
+The knowledge about dark solitons of quintic GP allowed us to perform precise perturbations on the black soliton.

 Summarizing, we highlight here the main results involved in the proof of the orbital stability of the black soliton of the quintic GP \eqref{5gp}.
 Our proof introduces new theoretical and technical tools, with respect to the integrable cubic GP equation \cite{G-Smets} or more recently with respect to systems of cubic GP equations \cite{CPP}.
-These tools are specially suited to deal with the associated nonlinear solutions of \eqref{5gp}, namely the black soliton $\phi_0$ \eqref{black5gp} and the dark soliton $\phi_c$ profile \eqref{darksoliton}.
+These tools are specially suited to deal with the associated nonlinear solutions of \eqref{5gp}, namely the black soliton $\phi_0$ \eqref{black5gp} and the dark soliton $\phi_c$ profile \eqref{darkprofile}.
 Specifically we introduced

 \begin{itemize} \item a new family of traveling wave solutions $\phi_c$ \eqref{darksoliton}, close to the stationary black soliton $\phi_0$, for the quintic GP equation \eqref{5gp}.
 Obtaining non-constant solutions of this non-integrable equation is not a simple task, and even more in the case when one has to solve a coupled nonlinear ODE system \eqref{edodark}.
 Only by proposing a suitable ansatz and a careful tuning of the free parameters allowed us to obtain them.
 Just, compare these solutions of the quintic GP equation with the corresponding ones of the cubic GP equation, where a simple complex constant translation gives the traveling family.
 See Section \ref{derivationdark} for further reading.